Sage 2022 Close the Books Survey reveals key strategies for organizations to attain a faster financial close and unlock greater value

 About Sage

 Sage exists to knock down barriers so everyone can thrive, starting with the millions of small- and mid-sized businesses served by us, our partners, and accountants.
 Customers trust our finance, HR, and payroll software to make work and money flow.
 By digitizing business processes and relationships with customers, suppliers, employees, banks and governments, our digital network connects SMBs, removing friction and delivering insights.
 Knocking down barriers also means we use our time, technology, and experience to tackle digital inequality, economic inequality, and the climate crisis.
-Learn more at www.sage.com/en-us/ and www.sageintacct.com.
+Learn more at Sage Canada - Software & Solutions for Every Business